AZJTZC/zenconsulting/content/english/_index.md

       icon : "fas fa-hands-helping" # font-awesome 5 : https://fontawesome.com/icons/
       content : "Manage people side of change."

+     # banner feature item loop
+    - name : "Business Analysis"
+      icon : "fas fa-search-dollar" # font-awesome 5 : https://fontawesome.com/icons/
+      content : "Define requirements with traceability to value."

 ################################## about ####################################
 about:
   enable : true
   subtitle : "About Us"
-  title : "Established in 2009, our “Why” is a passion to help clients be calm and worry-free (or ZEN!) in delivering projects " content : "With over 25 years of digital transformation experience, our Founder Rowan Teh has seen the best and worse examples of project execution.
+  title : "Established in 2009, our “Why” is a passion to help clients transform calmly and worry-free (with ZEN!)" content : "With over 25 years of digital transformation experience, our Founder Rowan Teh has seen the best and worse examples of projects.
 He says:
   “Executing projects is as much an art than it is a science.
 You can apply the rigour of methodologies and systems, but without leadership, stakeholder management and intuition, you’re destined to fail.
 Zen Consulting provides the trusted advisor to ensure transformations are set-up for success.”" bg_image : "images/backgrounds/about-us-bg.png" bg_image_webp : "images/backgrounds/about-us-bg.webp"